I3C Controller overview

 Error Conditions

-The MVP supports the following ERROR_STATUS conditions from Table 1 Error Status Codes in Response Descriptor I3C TCRI Spec.
+The controller supports the following hardware ERROR_STATUS conditions, derived from Table 1 (Error Status Codes in Response Descriptor) of the I3C TCRI Spec.

 Table 1 Error Status Codes